 For fans of David Lynch, the second area of interest that shaped The Escalators music and live show is found in the album title, Wrapped In Plastic, referencing the famous three words used in Lynch’s TV series Twin Peaks.
 The film and TV work of David Lynch, including techniques Lynch uses himself and the resultant atmosphere found in a Lynch movie, have shaped much of this work.
 Rather than lifting tunes or compositions recognizable from Lynch’s work, I have placed this work in the Lynch Creative Universe.
 When listening to the album or city in a concert hall watching the band perform, one might feel a familiar but potentially unnamable feeling.
 It’s the same feeling you feel when watching Twin Peaks or Blue Velvet.

 The Samples and Turntablist.

 The Escalators’ distinctive identity is a consequence of crossing once-sacred style boundaries.
 In using samples, a composer can create hybrids that were previously unthinkable.
 This can produce new, unique and personalized musical identities.

 There are two reasons for the name.
-Firstly, for me the name elicits the feeling of a constant returning to the same place, likewise, in my opinion, sample-based music also seems to have this effect.
+Firstly, for me, the name elicits the feeling of a constant returning to the same place; likewise, in my opinion, sample-based music also seems to have this effect.
 It creates memory confusion and a sense of return.
 The second and less obvious reason was Escalators starts with the letter E.

-The ensemble consists of Pat Thiel playing trumpet, Mark Hannaford playing piano, Joe Talia playing drums, Mick Meagher playing electric bass, Lawrence Folvig on electric guitar, DJ Element playing turntables/sampler, and me on trombone.
+The ensemble consists of Pat Thiel playing trumpet, Mark Hannaford playing piano, Joe Talia playing drums, Mick Meagher playing electric bass, Lawrence Folvig on electric guitar, DJ Element playing turntables/sampler, and myself on trombone.